LibraryCarpentry/librarycarpentry.github.io/pages/testimonials.md

 <blockquote>
   <p>I depend on the techniques taught in this course to maintain reliable
-    programs, scripts and data organization.
+    programs, scripts and data organisation.
 The time management, revision control, debugging and testing strategies are absolutely essential to build and maintain my projects.
 The basic Unix, shell, and scripting skills save me significant time and effort every day.
 It's an invaluable resource for